NewChromantics/PopLottie.UnityPackage/Readme.md

 Usage
 -----------
-- Add this package to Unity Packages
+- Add this package to Unity Packages with _Add Package from Git URL:_ [https://github.com/NewChromantics/PopLottie.UnityPackage.git](https://github.com/NewChromantics/PopLottie.UnityPackage.git)
 - Add A `LottieVisualElement` to a UIDocument
 - Set the `Resource Filename` to a file within your `Assets/Resources/` folder.
 The filename needs to exclude the extension.
 	- We're promised future versions of unity will allow asset-selection, but for now, we cannot implement custom inspector drawers, so filenames must be set manually.